Ontario Fly Fishing: 15 Best Places And Methods To Try

 An Ontario salmon caught with a fly rod.

-Fly fishing Ontario can also include fishing for giant salmon once they enter the rivers of Southern Ontario.
+Fly fishing in Ontario can also include fishing for giant salmon once they enter the rivers of Southern Ontario.

-Ontario has Chinook salmon which are the most common salmon species but we also have some rivers that have Coho Salmon, and the rare Atlantic salmon.
+Ontario has Chinook salmon, which are the most common salmon species, but we also have some rivers that have Coho Salmon, and the rare Atlantic salmon.
 There is even the rare pink salmon in some Ontario rivers.

 A large Ontario Salmon with a worm fly in it's mouth